MriLiuJY/monitorFE/docs/README_EN.md

 Please note that there are some compatibility issues when opening rrweb.
 Please note:

 > Due to the `MutationObserver` API, rrweb does not support browsers below IE11.
-A list of compatible browsers can be found from [here] (https://caniuse.com/#feat=mutationobserver).
+A list of compatible browsers can be found from [here](https://caniuse.com/#feat=mutationobserver).

 ## Project Architecture